-Employee: An individual who is employed by the State System (either at a State System University or in the Office of the Chancellor) including, but not limited to, faculty members, coaches, staff, managers and student employees.
+Employee: An individual who is employed by the State System (either at a State System University or in the Office of the Chancellor) including, but not limited to, faculty members, coaches, staff, managers, and student employees.

 Final Rule: Issued on May 19, 2020 by the U.S. Department of Education under Title IX of the Education Amendments of 1972.
-The full text of the Final Rule and its extensive Preamble is available at http://bit.ly/TitleIXReg.